us-amlr/vvipr/README.md

 The analysis first looks for predictions whose bounding boxes do not overlap any truth annotations.
 Those are the easy-to-identify false positives.
 Their presence/absence can change with the the confidence threshold supplied (Step 3).

-The next steps iteratively assess how partial overlap of the truth and prediction bounding boxes should be treated.
+The next steps interactively assess how partial overlap of the truth and prediction bounding boxes should be treated.
 It is based on the areas of the truth and prediction bounding boxes, whether their overlap meets the threshold supplied, and deals with several possible configurations of overlap.

 The first overlap parameter (Step 4) simply defines the proportion of the truth area that needs to be overlapped by a prediction area to qualify as a match.
 It is applied to scenarios with single and multiple overlaps of truth and predictions.